-Programme of study for the integrated degree of PhD and MSc (Fluid Dynamics)
+Programme of study for the integrated degree of PhD and MSc (Fluid Dynamics)1 2019/20

-Year One (a total of 135 credits in taught modular courses will be taken as well as the research project)
+Year One (a total of 150 credits in taught modular courses will be taken as well as the research project)

-- The candidate will commence research under the direction of their supervisor(s) from term 3. - Compulsory training and skills module: COMP5990 Professional Development & Skills 1 (15 credits) COMP5991 Professional Development & Skills 2 (15 credits) - Compulsory specialised subject modules: CAPE5990M Commercial Software (15 credits) MATH5453 Foundations of Fluid Dynamics (30 credits) MECH5870 Multidisciplinary Team Project (60 credits)
+- The candidate will commence research under the direction of their supervisor(s) from term 3. - Compulsory training and skills module: COMP5990 Professional Development & Skills 1 (15 credits) COMP5991 Professional Development & Skills 2 (15 credits) - Compulsory specialised subject modules: CAPE5990M Commercial Software (15 credits) MATH5453 Foundations of Fluid Dynamics (30 credits) MECH5870 Multidisciplinary Team Project (60 credits) COMP5454M Fluid-Structure Interactions (15 credits)

 At the end of the first year the Fluid Dynamics CDT Management Committee will assess the performance of the PGR on the basis of achievement in the module assessment, required training and other activity.
-PGRs will be required to pass at least 120 taught credits in order to progress on the programme.
+PGRs will be required to pass at least 135 taught credits in order to progress on the programme.

-Year Two (a total of 45 credits in taught modular courses will be taken as well as the research project)
+Year Two (a total of 30 credits in taught modular courses will be taken as well as the research project)

-- The candidate will continue research under the direction of their supervisor(s) - Compulsory training and skills module: COMP5992 Professional Development & Skills 3 (15 credits) - Candidates are required to take two (30 credits) of the following options: COMP5930 Scientific Computation (15 credits) PEME5310 Multi-Scale Modelling (15 credits) SOEE5835 Advanced Atmosphere and Ocean Dynamics (15 credits)
+- The candidate will continue research under the direction of their supervisor(s) - Compulsory training and skills module: COMP5992 Professional Development & Skills 3 (15 credits) - Candidates are required to take one (15 credits) of the following options: COMP5930 Scientific Computation (15 credits) SOEE5835 Advanced Atmosphere and Ocean Dynamics (15 credits)